btkrausen/hashicorp/terraform/Hands-On Labs/Section 06 - Interact with Terraform Modules/02 - Terraform_Modules_Sources.md

 ### Step 1.2 - Create a new module source locally

 Within our `modules` directory let's create another directory where we will include some enhancements to our `server` module.
-We will create these enhancments in a new directory called `web_server` and make a copy of our `server.tf` folder to this directory.
+We will create these enhancements in a new directory called `web_server` and make a copy of our `server.tf` folder to this directory.

 ```shell
 |-- modules